ckormanyos/real-time-cpp/examples/chapter10_09/readme.md

 as that which has been used in Examples Chapter10_08 and 10_08a.
 The single-board computer is operated
 OS-less in _bare-metal_ mode with no input or output device.
-Real-time afficicionados will relish the eloquent, efficient, terse, manually-written startup sequence and memory-access optimization code.
+Real-time afficionados will relish the eloquent, efficient, terse, manually-written startup sequence and memory-access optimization code.
 A skinny MCAL layer provides the needed peripheral abstractions for timer, port I/O driver, etc.